eldarflour/eldarflour.github.io/usr/notes/land-estimation.md

   square metre.
 If this doesn't apply, then it should be *0*.

 - The **hulled fraction**, or the amount left after removing the hulls.
-This should be a unit interval, i.e. if *40%* is lost, and *60%* remains, then this should be *0.6*.
+This should be a unit interval, e.g. if *40%* is lost, and *60%* remains, then this should be *0.6*.
 If dehulling doesn't apply, then this should be *1*.